hellozed/homeicu/README.md

 License: [MIT](http://opensource.org/licenses/MIT), Beerware: If you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us one round!

+> Attention: HomeICU project is in the developing stage and all the code and design shared here are the draft version and have not been formally released yet.

+> Please do NOT use the current code and design on the real human body until it receives medical device approval in your country.